Brachylophosaurus: Classification

 The following cladogram of hadrosaurid relationships was published in 2013 by Alberto Prieto-Márquez et al.:

 Paleobiology

 In 2003, evidence of tumors, including hemangiomas, desmoplastic fibroma, metastatic cancer, and osteoblastoma was discovered in fossilized Brachylophosaurus skeletons.
 Rothschild et al. tested dinosaur vertebrae for tumors using computerized tomography and fluoroscope screening.
 Several other hadrosaurids, including Edmontosaurus, Gilmoreosaurus, and Bactrosaurus, also tested positive.
 Although more than 10,000 fossils were examined in this manner, the tumors were limited to Brachylophosaurus and closely related genera.
 The tumors may have been caused by environmental factors or genetic propensity.

 Diet

-A 2008 study conducted on the famous dinosaur mummy Leonardo found that Brachylophosaurus had a diet that consisted of leaves, conifers, ferns, and flowering plants like magnolias.
+A 2008 study conducted on the famous dinosaur mummy Leonardo found that Brachylophosaurus had a diet that consisted of leaves, conifers, ferns, algae, liverworts, and flowering plants like magnolias.
 The study also found that Brachylophosaurus was a generalist herbivore; being both a browser and a grazer, but it did more of the former rather than the latter due to the contents found in its stomach.